wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-08-07-dishonest-comments.md

 This is pretty common practice; a developer will leave a comment so that the next person understands why the `e.stopPropagation()` is gone.<!--more-->

 So far this isn't too bad.
-But what happens when somebody changes their mind again, and doesn't want the event to bubble up anymore?
+But what happens when somebody changes their mind again, and doesn't want the event to bubble up any more?
 Quite often, this is what happens:

 ```diff
 --- a/example.js